CH2-PS482/antuk-api/README.md

 - Method: `POST`
 - Path: `{url}/auth/register`
-- Description: used to register a new user account
+- Description: used to register a new user account.
 - Request Body:

 ```bash